The club calendar can be found here.

 BAS is sponsoring an observing program, the Deep Sky 101.
 For more information, or to get started check out the program page here.

-We have already scheduled the 2015 Idaho Star Party# for the weekend of 11 - 13 September at Bruneau Dunes State Park.
-We are still in the process of confirming a guest speaker for this weekend.
+We have scheduled the 2015 Idaho Star Party# for the weekend of 11 - 13 September at Bruneau Dunes State Park.
+We have confirmed our guest speaker for this weekend, Dr. Leslie Young.
+She is an expert researcher on the dwarf planet Pluto, and will present a pair of talks regarding the New Horizons mission to this world.
 As you know, this is a great event and well worth the time and modest expense to attend.
-We are starting to provide the opportunity to reserve campsites in Loop A of the Eagle Cove campground to BAS members this month.
-Bring your checkbook or cash to the membership meeting if you are ready to reserve your site for ISP.
+All of the campsites in Loop A of the Eagle Cove campground have been reserved.
+If you wish to reserve a campsite, you will need to go to the official Idaho Parks and Recreation website and reserve a site in Loop B or at the Broken Wheel campground nearby.

-Besides ISP, we are also planning a full 2015 event schedule including the Messier Marathon over the weekend of 17 - 19 April; a pair of total lunar eclipses in April and September; the Bogus Basin star party in July along with star parties at Farewell Bend State Park in Oregon over the weekend of 19 - 21 June and Ponderosa State Park over the weekend of 07 - 09 August; and many other school and club star parties throughout the year.
+Besides ISP, we are planning a full 2015 summer schedule including the Bogus Basin star party on 11 July along with star parties at Farewell Bend State Park in Oregon over the weekend of 19 - 21 June and Ponderosa State Park over the weekend of 07 - 09 August; and many other school and club star parties throughout the year.
+Both of these weekend star parties are full, but you can contact Randy Holst to add your name to a waiting list.
 At each of these listed events, BAS organizes a potluck dinner on Saturday evening for our members, which is always a terrific event.

 Dr. Irwin Horowitz, PhD.